bathyg/Prolucid_gui/src/README.md

-# ProLuCID GUI Python 3 Rewrite
+# ProLuCID GUI Python 3 update

 This folder contains a clean Python 3 rewrite of the legacy `Prolucid_gui` project.
+Functions stay the same.

 The rewrite keeps the same workflow: